Bas3d-Labs/drand-quicknet-evm/packages/registry-sdk/README.md

 and later settle using that same round.
 A missing round is a liveness condition, not permission to substitute another round.

-The registry address alone is not the complete trust root.
-A trusted deployment
+The registry address alone is not the complete deployment identity.
+A trusted deployment pins:
-pins:

 - chain ID
 - registry address
 - registry runtime codehash
 - verifier address
 - verifier runtime codehash

-- registry minimum lead rounds
+Chain-specific policy such as the expected `minimumLeadRounds` belongs in the chain-security profile rather than in deployment identity.

 ## Registry deployment